 The current plight of marketing executives won’t be fixed with new titles.
 An alternative to hiring a CGO is to finally give the CMO the authority they need to deliver on expectations.

-Aside from trying to get promoted to the CEO slot, which is still a rarity for CMOs, today’s CMO needs to make more of a conscious effort to set expectations from the start and CEOs need to help facilitate that.
+Aside from trying to get promoted to the CEO slot, which is still a rarity for CMOs, today’s CMO needs to make more of a conscious effort to set expectations from the start.
+CEOs, in turn, need to help facilitate that.
 Marketing leaders should ask the CEO point blank: “Will I be responsible for company-wide P&L or play more of a strategy-focused role?”

 Further, before accepting a new role, CMOs should evaluate whether the previous CMOs were given the authority needed to drive growth and improve ROI.
-If not, they better be strong signals on why it’s going to be different this time around.
+If not, they’re better be strong signals that it’s going to be different this time around.